compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 ### 2.1.12 - November 4, 2019
 - Improved Sharepoint / Teams synchronization for faster loading of universes
 - Customizable start page bacgkround
 - Prompt for the recipient when sending a mail with SMTP or SendGrid
 - Share the selection from the bottom bar
 - Import from camera
--	Timer with stopwach and countdown.
-See [Timer](../organise_content/supported_content/timers.html)
+- Timer with stopwach and countdown
 - Pinnable side menus
 - Share source from the start page list
 - No slides overview for single-slide presentations
 - Default previews for web and calculator
 - New `Tools` templates category with timers and calculator
 - Loan simulator with "in fine" loan
 - Prevent closing of documents with the `table.noclose` metadata
 - Define settings for a location with a `_settings.json` file
 - Display the selection action as a shortcut with `actions.selection.location=shorcut` in a document's metadata
 - Fulscreen button in title bar
 - Check for license update when approaching expiration
 - Support for trial codes
 - Webview: meaningful icons for toggling touch interaction
 - Webview: option to ignore ssl errors
 - Catalog: allow the definition of filters on inexistant data
 - Kiosk: start page UI improvements
 - Removed Boogie Board support
 - [FIX] Powerpoint rendering errors
 - [FIX] Animation delay when swiching sources
 - [FIX] Save dialog not updating correctly when pluging back an USB drive
 - [FIX] Error when saving from a demo universe on Surface Hub
 - [FIX] No name dispayed when using a custom universe source on an USB drive
 - [FIX] 3D models in error when refreshing an universe
 - [FIX] Empty pdf generated when sharing videos as single pdf
 - [FIX] Incomplete account details for registered users without a license
 - [FIX] Setting a source as default not does not apply immediately in some cases
 - [FIX] Crash when leaving a project with a background video
 - [FIX] Stickers displayed with wrong aspect ratio

 ### 2.0.47 - August 29, 2019
 - [FIX] Interactive backgrounds not displayed

 ### 2.0.46 - August 27, 2019
 - Integrated calculator
 - Consolidated and clearer activation experience in tutorial and settings
 - Pin and tape UI adjustements
 - Kiosk mode: standby videos per source or universe
 - Kiosk mode: universe opens automatically in single-universe scenarios
 - Kiosk mode: side menu button leaves the project
 - [FIX] Powerpoint file links always open in browser for Sharepoint configurations
 - [FIX] Provisionned SharePoint/Teams locations cannot be set as default

 ### 2.0.45 - August 1, 2019
 - Support for more presentation remotes